 What are you waiting for?
 Get in touch now and speak to a hair specialist who can help you! *FREE Afro Hair Transplant Consultation*

 Placing the Incisions

 First of all you will need a few more injections to numb the area.

-Afro Hair Transplant incision are created like all skin types.
-Furthermore they are created using a razor sharp, precision blade.
-The sizes vary but as a rule the incisions will be formed using 0.9-1.0mm blades.
+Afro Hair Transplant incision is created like all skin types.
+Furthermore, they are created using a razor-sharp, precision blade.
+The sizes vary but as a rule, the incisions will be formed using 0.9-1.0mm blades.

 The depth would be approx 0.6mm.
-Furthermore it takes approx 1-2 hours to create the incisions depending the amount required.
+Furthermore, it takes approx 1-2 hours to create the incisions depending on the amount required.

 Planting the Grafts

 First of all, the grafts are cut from the strip taken above.
-Secondly they are shaped to ensure a close and appropriate fit into the incisions.
+Secondly, they are shaped to ensure a close and appropriate fit into the incisions.
 It is important to remember that we are transferring hair stem cells which are located around the base of the hair follicular unit.
-The shaping of grafts in determined under a microscope, by experienced hair technicians.
+The shaping of grafts is determined under a microscope, by experienced hair technicians.

 Ok, so we are now finished.
 Time to clean the area and bandage up the donor site.
-Also make sure everything is looking good.
+Also, make sure everything is looking good.
 So the final step is to sit you down and go through what we have done and what is required of you at home.
 Furthermore, we will give you some written material advising the same.
 Don’t worry though, I don’t expect you to remember everything.
 I will be in touch most days for the first week to ensure you are doing what you should.
-Also I think most patients quite like contact from us.

 After this I will be in contact over the following weeks and months to monitor your progress.
 In Afro Hair Transplants the final results may take up to 18 months.